How It Works

 shingles from multiplying.
 These medicines shorten the

-period of rash, decrease pain during the active stage of the illness, and
+period of rash, reduce pain during the active stage of the illness, and

-reduce the possibility of getting complications of shingles, such as
+reduce the chance of getting complications of shingles, such as

 postherpetic neuralgia.
 Antivirals may be taken orally

 (by mouth) or injected intravenously (in a vein).

 antivirals, but antivirals are particularly beneficial for adults older than 50

 immune systems.
 They are also used for people who have

 severe rash and those who have rash near an eye and/or on the forehead.